mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 Start with your Management Cluster in Kommander, and then, if more than one exists, proceed workspace by workspace until complete.
 You can then move to upgrading Konvoy, cluster by cluster.

-The overall process for upgrading to the latest version of DKP is done on each Workspace or cluster, and has the following high-level steps.
+The overall process for upgrading to the latest version of DKP is done on each Workspace or cluster, with the following processes:

    For **Kommander**, on your Management Cluster: